Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/drivers_panel.rst

 Simple expressions are evaluated even when Python script execution is disabled.

 When an expression outside of this subset is used, Blender displays a "Slow Python expression" warning.
+However, as long as the majority of drivers use simple expressions, using a complex expression in select few is OK.

 .. seealso::